-- Stopping alcohol suddenly can cause seizures, delirium, and death.
-If we know you are at risk for these complications, we can prescribe medication to help prevent them.
+- If you stop drinking alcohol suddenly, it can cause seizures, delirium, and death.
+If we know you’re at risk for these complications, we can prescribe medication to help keep them from happening.

 Here are things you can do to prevent problems before your procedure:

-- Be honest with your healthcare provider about how much alcohol you drink.
+- Be honest with your healthcare providers about how much alcohol you drink.

 - Tell your healthcare provider if you can’t stop drinking.

-Please tell us if you have sleep apnea or if you think you may have it.
-If you use a breathing machine (such as a CPAP) for sleep apnea, bring it with you the day of your procedure.Back to top
+Please tell us if you have sleep apnea or if you think you might have it.
+If you use a breathing machine (such as a CPAP machine) for sleep apnea, bring it with you the day of your procedure.Back to top

 Presurgical testing (PST)

-Before your surgery, you will have an appointment for presurgical testing (PST).
+Before your procedure, you will have an appointment for presurgical testing (PST).
 The date, time, and location of your PST appointment will be printed on the appointment reminder from your surgeon’s office.

-During your appointment, you will meet with a nurse practitioner who works closely with anesthesiology staff (doctors and specialized nurses who will be giving you medication to put you to sleep during your surgery).
-He or she will review your medical and surgical history with you.
-You will have tests, including an electrocardiogram (EKG) to check your heart rhythm, a chest x-ray, blood tests, and any other tests necessary to plan your care.
-Your nurse practitioner may also recommend you see other healthcare providers.
+During your appointment, you will meet with a nurse practitioner (NP) who works closely with anesthesiology staff (doctors and specialized nurses who will give you anesthesia during your procedure).
+Your NP will review your medical and surgical history with you.
+You will have tests, including an electrocardiogram (EKG) to check your heart rhythm, a chest x-ray, blood tests, and any other tests needed to plan your care.
+Your NP may also recommend that you see other healthcare providers.

 - A list of all the medications you’re taking, including prescription and over-the-counter medications, patches, and creams.

-- Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram (echo), or carotid doppler study
+- Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram, or carotid doppler study.

-- The name(s) and telephone number(s) of your doctor(s)
+- The name(s) and telephone number(s) of your doctor(s).

 If you haven’t already completed a Health Care Proxy form, we recommend you complete one now.
-A health care proxy is a legal document that identifies the person who will speak for you if you are unable to communicate for yourself.
+A health care proxy is a legal document that identifies the person who will speak for you if you can’t communicate for yourself.
 The person you identify is called your health care agent.
-For more information about health care proxies and other advance directives, read the resources Advance Care Planning and How to Be a Health Care Proxy form, talk with your nurse.
-If you have completed one or if you have any other advanced directive, bring it with you to your next appointment.
+For more information about health care proxies and other advance directives, read the resources Advance Care Planning and How to Be a Health Care Agent.

 Try to do aerobic exercise every day.
 Examples of aerobic exercise include walking at least 1 mile (1.6 kilometers), swimming, or biking.
-If it’s cold outside, use stairs in your home or go to a mall or shopping market.
-Walking will help your body get into its best condition for your procedure and make your recovery faster and easier.Back to top
+If it’s cold outside, use stairs in your home or go to a mall or shopping center.
+Exercising will help your body get into its best condition for your procedure and make your recovery faster and easier.Back to top

 10 Days Before Your Procedure

-If you take vitamin E, stop taking it 10 days before your procedure, because it can cause bleeding.
+If you take vitamin E, stop taking it 10 days before your procedure.
+Vitamin E can cause bleeding.
 For more information, read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).Back to top

 7 Days Before Your Procedure

-If you take aspirin, ask your surgeon if you should continue.
+If you take aspirin, ask your surgeon if you should keep taking it.
 Aspirin and medications that contain aspirin can cause bleeding.
 For more information, read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).

 2 Days Before Your Procedure